Continue reading on DataGuidance with:

 4. Key Definitions

-- ethnic, national, or social origin, age, pregnancy, marital status, colour, sexual orientation, physical or mental health, well-being, disability, religion, belief, conscience, culture, language, or birth;
+- ethnic, national, or social origin, age, pregnancy, marital status, color, sexual orientation, physical or mental health, well-being, disability, religion, belief, conscience, culture, language, or birth;

-- an identification number, symbol, or other identifier assigned to individual, address, fingerprints, or blood type;
+- an identification number, symbol, or other identifier assigned to an individual, address, fingerprints, or blood type;

 - personal opinions, views, or preferences, except as related to another individual;